 Citadel Park Poznan is the largest and most interesting park in the city.
 Visiting a city park isn’t often an emotional rollercoaster, but most city parks aren’t like this.
-Filled with history, tragedy, and beauty, it’s absolutely worth your time to go exploring.
+I love this park filled with history, tragedy, and beauty; it’s absolutely worth your time to go exploring.
 Let’s dig in!

 Fort Winiary